10:30 am Sunday Worship

 He’s not doing that.
 He, he is being indirect.
 And that’s intentional.
 He sees through their false pretense, their insincerity, their questioning.
 But he does intend to bring these men to the right answer, and this is the perfect way to do that, by the way.
 Along the way he will expose them as frauds.
 But that is not the main point.
 The main point is to answer their question.
 Still, as he leads them to the right answer, he does it in such a way as Edersheim says, “so that the cunning and the cowardice that prompted these questions is gonna be there, It’s gonna be exposed, revealed for what it really is.”

 Jesus was teaching the people about the true nature of the very, of the character of John’s ministry.
 He said this back in Luke 7:28.
 He said, “I tell you, among those born of women none is greater than John.
-Yet he was least in the kingdom of God is greater than he.”
-And then he says this, but all the people heard this, Wow.
+Yet he who is least in the kingdom of God is greater than he.”
+And then he says this, when all the people heard this,’” Wow.
 Those who are in the kingdom of God, least in the kingdom of God, greater than John the Baptist.
 Well, that’s great.
 Why?
-Because when all the people heard this, and the tax collectors too, they declared God just, having been baptized with the baptism of John.
+Because, “when all the people heard this, and the tax collectors too, they declared God just, having been baptized with the baptism of John.”

 They’re like that guy is a prophet.
 There has been no prophecy in Israel for 400 years.
 But I’ve read the Old Testament.
 I can tell you that guy sounds a lot like the Old Testament, and he’s calling me to go down and say that I am just as dirty as a Gentile.
 I need to be baptized in that water and be prepared for the coming of the Lord.
 The Messiah’s coming.
 I’m going, you going, I’m going.
 Let’s go.